smpezert/apprentice-boot-camp-fundamentals-3/README.md

 # Contributing

-If you’d like to contribute changes to the slides or exercises, please see [our contriting guidance](CONTRIBUTING.md).
+If you’d like to contribute changes to the slides or exercises, please see [our contributing guidance](CONTRIBUTING.md).